 Initially, the technique was developed to find out chromosomal alterations such as ploidies and aneuploidies in plants.

-However, nowadays it is used for the characterisation, identification and detection of human genetic diseases.
+However, nowadays it is used for the characterization, identification and detection of human genetic diseases.

-State of the art lab setups and continuous improvements in the cytogenetic techniques benefits prenatal diagnosis a lot.
-Now it is possible to screen numerical chromosomal abnormalities as like Down syndrome, Edward syndrome and Klinefelter syndrome during the prenatal stage.
+State-of-the-art lab setups and continuous improvements in cytogenetic techniques benefit prenatal diagnosis a lot.
+Now it is possible to screen numerical chromosomal abnormalities like Down syndrome, Edward syndrome and Klinefelter syndrome during the prenatal stage.